ima-nyush/Interaction-Lab/Tutorials/IMU/README.md

 ## Use the example code from this link.
 It works better than the one below!
 - Download the MPU6050_light library in your Arduino IDE first.
-- In your ArduinoIDE, go to File -> Examples -> MPU6050_Light -> Choose a example based on your need!
+- In your ArduinoIDE, go to File -> Examples -> MPU6050_Light -> Choose an example code based on your need!

 https://github.com/rfetick/MPU6050_light